tliron/creel/README.md

 A "Creel Builder" will be added to your project.
 If you chose the first option, by default it will pull in library Jars, JavaDocs, and sources, as well as unpack into your project's base directory.
 The builder will detect any change to your `creel.properties` and will silently run Creel to update the classpath.
 It will also clean the dependencies if you clean your project.

 If you chose to manage Creel on your own, the builder will not do anything.
 Instead, you will need to manually refresh the "Creel Managed Dependencies" classpath from its properties page.

+You can configure the builder via a "Creel" tab that is now added to your project properties page.

 All Creel output will be to the "Creel" console.
 You can configure verbosity, turn it off, and otherwise configure Creel defaults in "Windows -> Preferences -> Creel".